 - Where will you work, and is there a remote work policy

-If you accept the job offer, communicate it in writing with an employment acceptance letter.
-An employment acceptance letter allows you to express your gratitude for the job offer, clarify your terms of employment, and officially designate your start date.
+- If you accept the job offer, communicate it in writing with a job acceptance letter.
+An acceptance letter allows you to express your gratitude for the job offer, clarify your terms of employment, and officially designate your start date.

-You should submit an official employment acceptance letter even if you accept the job offer verbally.
+You should submit an official job acceptance letter even if you accept the job offer verbally.

-How Long Do You Have to Accept a Job Offer?
+How Long Can You Take to Respond to a Job Offer?

 Some job offers may ask you to respond within 2-3 working days.
 While you can ask for an extension, it’s professional to get back to the hiring manager within 24 hours whether or not you intend to accept the job.
 This way, you can maintain your candidacy while waiting to decide.
 However, if a job is your first choice and you’ve decided to go for it, there’s no need for delay.